kimjohnson/RedisProvider/README.md

     key1.Persist()
     key1.TimeToLive()

+    // Access the StackExchange.Redis.Database to directly execute any commands not supported by the RedisProvider.
+Eg: var randomeKey = container.Database.KeyRandom();

     // The generic parameter for any type can be an IConvertible, byte[] or POCO/DTO.
 Examples: var longitem = container.GetKey<RedisItem<long>>("longitem");
     var intlist = container.GetKey<RedisList<int>("intlist");